callum-hart/Complete-Me/README.md

 ### Supported Browsers

-So far tested on Chrome, Firefox and Safari.
+So far tested on Chrome, Firefox, Safari and Opera.

 ### Dependencies